 I may need information from the records at the archives.
 How should I proceed?

 You have several choices depending on the nature of your need.

-If your needs are fairly specific, you can submit an administrative request to the University Archives.
+If your needs are relatively specific, you can submit an administrative request to the University Archives.
 An archivist can find the needed documents.
 Requests can be submitted to UMrecords@umich.edu.